huanyushi/huanyushi.github.io/_posts/2024/2024-04-10-green-function-zero-temperature.md

 <details class="details-inline" markdown="1">
 <summary>Proof </summary>
-Recall the previous section, we have obtained the expression of single particle operator in second quantization:
+Recall the previous section, we have obtained the expression of single-particle operator in second quantization:

 $$
 \begin{equation*}